tanthanh85/network-automation-course/modules/05_restconf_netconf/theory5.md

 * YANG Filtering: For RESTCONF, done by precise URI path; for NETCONF, using XML <filter> elements within RPCs.
 * Cisco YangSuite: An essential tool for exploring YANG models, building filters/URIs, and testing API calls.
 * requests Library: Your primary Python tool for making HTTP requests to RESTCONF APIs, handling authentication and JSON responses.
-* ncclient Library: The go-to Python library for establishing NETCONF sessions, sending XML RPCs, and parsing XML responses.
+* ncclient Library: The go-to Python library for establishing NETCONF sessions and sending XML RPCs.
+* xmltodict Library: Simplifies parsing NETCONF XML responses by converting them into Python dictionaries, making data extraction more intuitive.
-* Practical Examples: Demonstrated how to use requests for RESTCONF (e.g., CPU utilization) and ncclient for NETCONF (e.g., interface operational status) on Cisco IOS XE.
+* Practical Examples: Demonstrated how to use requests for RESTCONF (e.g., CPU utilization) and ncclient with xmltodict for NETCONF (e.g., interface operational status) on Cisco IOS XE.
-Monitoring Tools: APIs enable efficient polling and data collection for building monitoring dashboards with Flask or integrating with advanced systems like Grafana.
+* Monitoring Tools: APIs enable efficient polling and data collection for building monitoring dashboards with Flask or integrating with advanced systems like Grafana.